V-Fries/42-push_swap.c/README.md

 The program operates with two stacks, A and B.
 Initially, stack A contains the integers given as arguments, which need to be sorted in ascending order.
 Stack B is empty initially.
-The operations used to sort stack A must be printed on the standard output
+The operations used to sort stack A must be printed on the standard output.